Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 Here is the truth:

 Alaska is an “at-fault” state.
+That means,

 The driver who caused the crash is legally responsible